 In fact, Lady Eleanor was jubilant.
-‘The Roman Church frowns on breakfast which it considers gluttony, but in my experience those who eat a hearty breakfast live better and more importantly, think better.
+‘The Roman Church frowns on breakfast which it considers gluttony, but in my experience, those who eat a hearty breakfast live better and more importantly, think better.
 Ximene when you were young you occasionally wanted to miss breakfast, but when you did I always found you were difficult to teach, inattentive, downright slow.’

+Ximene’s reply was teasing rather than accusative.
 ‘Thank you grandmaman, exactly what I needed to know right now.’

 Joan broke in hurriedly.

-‘ We must get this right, all of you!
-Ximene is somewhere in exile, to the south of us, we must all concentrate on referring to this most beautiful lady, we love so much, as Selene, even when talking to each other.
-She is the Comptess de Langdon.
-Joan made eye contact with everyone in the room.
-John found himself nodding agreement.
+‘ Just one thing.
+Ximene has enemies.
+For a head of state that is by no means unusual but Ximene has none of the normal apparatus of a state to protect her.
+At least in the short term she must vanish.
+We must get this right, all of you!
+We have indulged in a very necessary deception to protect Ximine from her enemies.
+As you know Ximene’s cousin, Alyse, who is virtually Ximene’s twin was substituted for Ximene.
+We must preserve the illusion that Ximene is somewhere in exile, to the south of us, we must all concentrate on referring to this most beautiful lady, we love so much, as Selene, even when talking to each other.
+She is the Comptess de Langon.

 Lady Eleanor did not disagree. ‘ I think we should emphasise that Ximene has fled to Castille.
 That is after all where my own family originates.
 My niece Maria Junana is the mistress of King Pedro.
 It would be a natural thing for Ximene to seek out her family and to find secure refuge with her cousin.

-“ I agree’ said Joan.
-Talk to Juan, hearing it from you would be so convincing, but now to the business in hand’
+‘I agree’ said Joan.
+‘But now to the business in hand’